AGSweeney/ClearCore-Motion-Stack/README.md

 Attribution to OpENer, Teknic ClearCore, and lwIP is provided where applicable for derived concepts or code paths.

+## Trademark Notice

+EtherNet/IP is a trademark of ODVA, Inc.

 Project governance and legal/contributor rules are documented in:

 - `docs/PROJECT_RULES.md`